Updated: Jun 19

 We are coming into exam season now and your attention is turning to your child and how they need to prepare for them.
-The key issues are that they don't know how to revise and think that nothing works for them.
-This post looks at the best ways for your dyslexic child to revise.
+The key issues are that they don't know how to revise and they haven't found effective strategies that help them remember facts.

 What does revision mean?